Harshdeep-99/Python/README.md

 # Python
-Learning string data types by applying different functions and programs
+Learning operations of the Python and understanding by applying it in program.